 Lofthellir cave is located in the Búrfell lava field.
 On our way to the cave, we passed the distinctive Mt.
 Hverfjall, a sandy explosion crater.
 Walking on its rim makes for a very popular hike.

 The drive took 45 minutes on a bumpy dirt road, so fasten your seatbelts if you don't want to hit your head on the ceiling of the 4x4 vehicle.
-It is a joke amongst the tour guides that the tour is not successful if one passenger at least doesn't hit his head on the car ceiling ;)

 En route to Lofthellir

-If you are car sick sit in the front.
-I get car sick easily so I planted my behind firmly on the seat next to our tour guide - as I was not about to get car sick before I entered the cave.
+If you are car sick, sit in the front.
+I get car sick easily, so I planted my behind firmly on the seat next to our tour guide, as I was not about to get car sick before I entered the cave.

-Our tour guide, Ármann, asked us if we were claustrophobic or had any medical conditions so that he would know how to react in case anything happened inside the cave.
-He is a very experienced guide and it made me feel safe to have him as our guide in the lava cave.
+Our tour guide, Ármann, asked us whether we were claustrophobic or had any medical conditions so he would know how to react if anything happened inside the cave.

 From the roots of Mt.
-Hvannfell, we hiked for some 20 minutes in lovely weather through the rugged ropey lava field.
-Here you can see how the semiliquid flowing lava solidified, creating the most extraordinary fields of ropey lava.
-It is an easy-marked hike.
+Hvannfell, we hiked for some 20 minutes in lovely weather through the rugged, ropey lava field.

 Hiking to Lofthellir cave

-At the end of the hike, we stopped by a white shed and were equipped with spiked wellies and helmets with headlights as it is icy, wet, and dark in the cave.
+At the end of the hike, we stopped by a white shed and were equipped with spiked wellies and helmets with headlights, as it is icy, wet, and dark in the cave.

 The entrance to Lofthellir cave

-Lofthellir cave was discovered back in the eighties after an earthquake in this area.
-A plane was flying above the lava field and the pilot noticed a big hole in the ground - the roof of the lava cave had collapsed during the earthquake - opening up a world of wonders below.
+A plane was flying above the lava field, and the pilot noticed a big hole in the ground - the roof of the lava cave had collapsed during the earthquake, opening up a world of wonders below.

 I dressed warmly as it is cold down in these caves (I would say 0 degrees C), but I got so warm from squeezing and sliding that I started taking off my layers of clothes.